 Windows installer wouldn’t let me install to my second hard drive:

 Info IBSLIB CanBeSystemVolume: Volume at disk offset [0x0] doesn't meet criteria for system volumes...
 Info IBSLIB DiskRegionSupportsCapability:Disk is BLOCKED against capability [CanBeSystemVolume] for the following reasons...
 Info IBSLIB LogReasons: [BLOCKING reason for disk 1: CanBeSystemVolume] The selected disk is not the computer's boot disk.

 The drive I want to install Windows to is not the computer’s boot disk.
 You don’t say!
-I don’t quite understand why this is a criteria for installing an operating system.
+I don’t quite understand why this is a criterion for installing an operating system.
 I’d like to selectively boot into Windows when I want, and let it default to Arch otherwise.
 Why is this difficult?
 I understand that installing Windows is a multi-reboot process.
 When the installer says something like, “Your computer must be restarted to continue installation”, I know that I should boot from the Windows hard drive, and not the other one.